Cydney997/projectrepoz/README.md

-A few projects outlining my experience with data visualization and analysis tools.
+A few projects outlining my experience with data visualization and analysis tools!

 Thank you,
 Cydney Richards